WebOfTrustInfo/rwot8-barcelona/final-documents/satyrn.md

 * JavaScript execution context
 * Standalone executable app
 * Vanilla JavaScript
-* Creators and users may install additional node modules which will be installed in the file’s directory, under node_modules (as typical with node.js apps).
-Installation is outside the app, however, such modules may be require()'d within a file.
+* Creators and users may install additional node modules, which will be installed in the file’s directory under node_modules (as typical with node.js apps).
+Installation is outside the app.
+However, such modules may be require()'d within a file.
-Node modules that conflict with modules  already in use by Satyrn, must be avoided.
+Node modules that conflict with modules already in use by Satyrn must be avoided.

 ### Nice to have features
 * Teacher mode